boken-engine/boken-engine/doc/how-to-use-it.md

 ```

 This should be enough for most applications, as the sceneManager itself will take care of scene changes.

+#### Main view class setup

+The view in which the contents are to be created must have SpriteKit capabilities, the library Boken Engine uses for all content rendering.

+In order to accomplish this, the Main View instance must have SKView class.
+To do so, please follow the following steps:

+- On the project navigator, click on the main view storyboard (by default, "Main.storyboard")
+- Click on the View element, usually under the "View Controller Scene" and "View Controller" elements.
+- Click on the Identity Inspector.
+- Change the Custom class to SKView.

 ## Creating the contents